pub struct DomainClient { /* private fields */ }Expand description

 §Returns

-Ok(Some(hash))- Success, an SDL with this hash was created & provenOk(None)- Success but there were no state changes to submitErr(error)- Any step in the process failed.
+Ok(Some(sdl_id))- Success, an SDL with this id was created & provenOk(None)- Success but there were no state changes to submitErr(error)- Any step in the process failed.

 Sourcepub async fn submit_domain_agreement(